PripyatAutomations/rustyrig-fw/README.txt

 What is this?
 It's a project to make a firmware that will run on various homebrew radios.

+It's nowhere near ready to use but feel free to jump in and contribute changes to help it get closer!

-Initially we're targetting devices running linux, with hopes to port to esp32 and stm32.
+Initially we're targetting devices running linux, with hopes to port to esp32 and maybe stm32.
+Of course, the features available will be reduced on lower-end hardware.

 There's probably missing packages in these lists and some packages no longer needed....